LeakyAI/PyTorch-Overview/README.md

 Copyright 2021 Leaky.AI LLC

 ## Overview
 This repo contains the exercises for the course called <b>Introduction to A.I.
-Programming with PyTorch</b>.

-Link the course can be found here:  https://www.leaky.ai/introduction-to-ai-programming-with-pytorch-course-beginner
+Programming with PyTorch</b> by leaky.ai LLC.
+The link to the course can be found here:  https://www.leaky.ai/introduction-to-ai-programming-with-pytorch-course-beginner

 ## Directions
 In order to complete this assingment: